expRad/LungSegmentation/README.md

 This repository contains the model trained for segmenting MR lung images as described in:

 Weng A et al. Deep learning-based segmentation of the lung in MR-images acquired by a stack-of-spirals trajectory at ultra-short echo-times.
-XXX
+BMC Med Imaging.
+2021 May 8;21(1):79. doi: 10.1186/s12880-021-00608-1.

 The images used for training were exclusively acquired by a stack-of-stars UTE MR pulse sequence on a 3T Magnetom Prisma Scanner in healthy volunteers and patients suffering from cystic fibrosis.